azeezumoru/abdul-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: finish mobile version
+# Portfolio: desktop version

-> For the second milestone in building my portfolio website, I created the mobile website section where you will list your portfolio projects.
+> I created the desktop version of my portfolio with flexbox and grid.

 ## Built With